MEUrbanek/shin_et_al_2024/README.md

 # Code compiled for Shin et al. 2024
 Last amended 10/10/24 by Maddie Urbanek
 Contains code used for analyses in Shin & Urbanek et al. 2024.
-Code is split into separate Jupyter and R markdown files depending descriptions of which analyses are contained in which file are below:
+Code is split into separate Jupyter and R markdown files depending on language used.
+Command line code (executed on a Mac) for aligning bits and transcriptomes is contained in the first chunk of cells in general_jupyter_analyses.ipynb.
+Additional descriptions of which analyses are in which files are below and annotated by figure location:

 ## general_jupyter_analyses.ipynb
 Contains code used for calling barcode bits and transcriptome alignments (to be run in command line, but currently housed in jupyter notebook), barcode diversity analyses (Fig. 1-2, S1), cell type proportion analyses (Fig. 4-5, S6), electrophysiological property analyses (Fig. 5), nuclear and cellular barcode comparisons (Fig. 6), empty droplet analysis (Fig. 7), and descriptive stats for connectivity (Fig 8).